bohdaq/lit-element-form-builder/README.md

-# LitElement JavaScript starter
+# LitElement Form Builder

-This project includes a sample component using LitElement with JavaScript.
+This project includes a Form Builder component using LitElement with JavaScript.

+TODO: update info below

 ## Setup